martinthomson/no-expiry/draft-thomson-gendispatch-no-expiry.md

 such as in IANA registries, academic papers, and informational references in RFCs.
-Thus, statements about it being inappropriate to cite drafts can lead readers not familiar with IETF processes to misunderstand how old drafts may used in practice.
+Thus, statements about it being inappropriate to cite drafts can lead readers not familiar with IETF processes to misunderstand how old drafts may be used in practice.

 This document does the following: